vonmillhausen/sf2000/README.md

 Note that Data Frog's official server for downloading firmware is _very_ slow, with typical transfers taking many hours to complete as their firmware images are full images including ROM files.
 If you don't care about the stock ROM files, an alternative method for downloading the latest firmware _without_ the ROM files is to use [Tadpole](https://github.com/EricGoldsteinNz/tadpole).
 Refer to Tadpole's documentation for more information.
 You can also [download ROM-free copies of various firmware versions compiled by `Dteyn` here](https://github.com/Dteyn/Datafrog_SF2000_Vanilla).

-Known firmware versions are currently (dates approximate):
+Known firmware versions are currently (dates are approximate, and all relative to 2023 which was when the device and all its stock firmware revisions were released):

 | Date | Version | Notes |
 | ---- | ------- | ----- |